RustyRoboticsBV/TilesetBuilder/README.md

 ![The slope tiles and their identifiers.](SlopeReference.png)

 ### User-Defined Tiles
 You can add custom tiles by adding images with filenames that are not in the image above.
 These tiles are placed below the standard tileset area.
-For example, if you want to add slopes to your tileset you can do so in this way.

 ## Tile Generation
 Tiles can be loaded from a ZIP archive in three ways: